Low Tc Hafnium Kinetic Inductance Device with High Internal Quality Factor: Generalization of the Marttis-Bardeen model

 The bottom panels of Fig.~\ref{fig:S21andIQ} show the scans of the same KID with higher powers.
 Significant nonlinearity is observed for powers above \SI{-103}{dBm}, which results in hysteresis when scanning frequencies in different directions.
 Two known effects can induce nonlinearity: one is a large current generating magnetic field that changes the gap energy \cite{swenson2013operation}, and the other is quasiparticle heating by the readout power \cite{de2010readout}.
 A rough estimation suggests that the second effect occurs first in the low-Tc Hf KID; see supplementary material for details.

-We restrict the discussion below to the linear behavior of Hf KIDs.
-We find that the readout power most easily saturates the KID with the lowest resonant frequency, and the highest power without hysteresis is around \SI{-100}{dBm}.
-The following results are restricted to readout powers below \SI{-110}{dBm}, so that the quasiparticles are not significantly disturbed.
+We restrict the discussion below to the linear regime.
+The lowest frequency KID is most easily saturated, which shows hysteresis around \SI{-98}{dBm}.
+The following results are restricted to $P_\mathrm{feed}\leq\SI{-110}{dBm}$, so that the quasiparticles are not significantly disturbed.

 The most essential parameters are the kinetic inductance of the Hf film, $L_k$, and the internal quality factor, $Q_i$.
 We estimated $L_k$ by comparing the measured resonant frequencies at \SI{10}{\milli\kelvin} to simulation results.
 We used \texttt{SONNET}\cite{SONNET2018} to simulate the RF field with $L_k$ parametrized as the surface inductance of a perfect conductor\cite{kerr1999surface}.
 The best agreement across all KIDs was achieved with $L_k=\SI{4.8(1)}{\pico\henry}/\square$.
 For comparison, we can estimate $L_k$ from the normal resistance, assuming the thin film limit \cite{zmuidzinas2012superconducting}.